PapaReact/PapaReact/README.md

 ### I've been coding for over 10 years now.
 As a Full Stack developer I've worked both with startups and large corporations to help build & scale their companies.
 Along the journey I realised my passion existed in helping others excel and pursue their dreams as upcoming fullstack developers. 🌟

-## 🚀  Just launched [Zero to Fullstack Hero]!
-Be a part of the amazing Papa Community!(https://www.papareact.com/course)
+## 🚀  Just launched [Zero to Fullstack Hero](https://www.papareact.com/course)!
+Be a part of the amazing Papa Community!

 ### Follow the PapaFam Community!: